Board of Directors

 The Board meets at least monthly, generally on the fourth Wednesday from 6:00-8:30 PM.
 Meetings are open to Co-op owners, with specific time reserved for owner comments.
 Additional committee meetings happen throughout the month.

-Board meetings are held via Zoom teleconference.
-If you would like to attend, register by clicking here.
+Monthly Board meetings are held via Zoom teleconference.

 Board meeting agendas are posted on the Co-op bulletin board and website one week prior to each scheduled meeting.
 Approved minutes of Board meetings are available on the website the week following the subsequent monthly meeting.
 Special meetings may be called as necessary by the Board, or by petition submitted by at least 10% of Co-op owners.